Gerald-Ju/save_and_open_tabs_ext/README.md

 To deploy this project in Firefox

 ```
-  Open the "about:debugging" page by typing it into the search bar and click the "This Firefox" option.
+  Open the "about:debugging" page by typing it into the search bar
+  Click the "This Firefox" option.
-  Then click the "Load Temporary Add-on" button, then select the manifest.json file.
+  Then click the "Load Temporary Add-on" button and select the manifest.json file.

   The extension now installs, and remains installed until you restart Firefox.

   Note: By default extensions don't work in private browsing.
-If you want to use this extension in private browsing,
+  If you want to use this extension in private browsing:
+    - Open the "about:addons" page
-  open the "about:addons" page, click on the extension, and select the "Allow" for Run in Private Windows.
+    - Click on the extension, and select the "Allow" for Run in Private Windows.
 ```

 To deploy this project in Chrome